Brad Pitt News: How Has The Divorce Changed His Net Worth?

 The news of Brad Pitt and Angelina Jolie’s divorce shocked everyone.
 While it has been several months since the news first broke, the Brangelina continued to make media headlines.

-Considering Brad Pitt and Angelina Jolie had been married for ten years, the net worth of these two stars had also blended into one.
-Now that Pitt and Jolie are no longer together, one of many questions fans are asking is simple – how has the divorce effected Brad Pitt’s net worth?
+Considering Brad Pitt and Angelina Jolie had been married for 10 years, the net worth of these two stars had also blended into one.
+Now that Pitt and Jolie are no longer together, one of many questions fans are asking is simple – how has the divorce affected Brad Pitt’s net worth?

 It was in September of last year that TMZ first reported news that Jolie had filed for divorce against Brad Pitt.
-Considering the fact that the couple had been together for more than ten years – the news left most people shocked.
+Considering the fact that the couple had been together for more than 10 years, the news left most people shocked.
 Per TMZ, Jolie noted the separation date as September 15.
 Media outlets and fans quickly speculated whether cheating or an affair had anything to do with the split.

-Insiders who were close to Pitt and Jolie were not as surprised by the news of the divorce because the couple frequently fought about how to parent their six children including – Maddox, Pax, Zahara, Shiloh, and twins Knox and Vivienne.
-In the recent years, Pitt did admit that he was a little tough on the children – especially his sons, Hollywood Take reports.
+Insiders who were close to Pitt and Jolie were not as surprised by the news of the divorce because the couple frequently fought about how to parent their six children, Maddox, Pax, Zahara, Shiloh, and twins Knox and Vivienne.
+In the recent years, Pitt did admit that he was a little tough on the children, especially his sons, Hollywood Take reports.

 “I am [a disciplinarian] with the boys.
 Girls do no wrong so I don’t have to be.
 I feel like my job is to show them around, help them find what they want to do with their life, put as many things in front of them, and pull them back when they get out of line, so they know who they are.”

-Many speculated the reason Jolie pursued full custody was out of fear that Brad Pitt was too strict with their children.
+Many speculated that the reason Jolie pursued full custody was out of fear that Brad Pitt was too strict with their children.
 Jolie claimed that she never wanted to take the children away from their father.
 She just wanted to have physical custody of them.

 'Much happier' Brad Pitt emerges for solo outing after 'spending more time with his children' https://t.co/Q24KXv9Gii pic.twitter.com/nBd080bmfn